gbitz/restaurant-reservation/README2.md

 1. Fork and clone this repository.
 1. Run `cp ./back-end/.env.sample ./back-end/.env`.
-1. Update the `./back-end/.env` file with the connection URL's to your ElephantSQL database instance.
+1. Update the `./back-end/.env` file with the connection URL's to your database instance.
 1. Run `cp ./front-end/.env.sample ./front-end/.env`.
 1. You should not need to make changes to the `./front-end/.env` file unless you want to connect to a backend at a location other than `http://localhost:5001`.
 1. Run `npm install` to install project dependencies.